This article was updated at 3:37 p.m.

-Fest kicks off with atypically low-key 'Suite Havana'
+Fest competition kicked off with an atypically low-key opening film, “Suite Havana.”